stakater/kubestackplus-docs/content/about/service-definition.md

 SAAP includes an Istio-based service mesh with a single control plane supported out of the box.
 Multiple control planes can be enabled upon request.
 For assistance, open a [support ticket](https://support.stakater.com/index.html).

-## ArgoCD

-SAAP integrates ArgoCD for GitOps automation, leveraging Git as the source of truth for Kubernetes deployments.
-It streamlines version-controlled updates, rollbacks, and application management, ensuring consistency and reliability.
-ArgoCD's declarative approach simplifies configuration management, supporting efficient, automated deployments across your infrastructure.

-### Stakater GitOps Structure

-SAAP provides a pre-defined GitOps repository structure, eliminating the need for teams to spend time and effort figuring out their own.
-This standardized approach ensures efficient deployment workflows and simplifies Kubernetes application deployment.

-## Tekton

-SAAP comes integrated with Tekton, an open-source, serverless CI/CD solution that is extremely powerful and flexible.
-This integration ensures streamlined, automated pipelines for building, testing, and deploying applications, enhancing productivity and efficiency for development teams.

-### Tekton Task Catalog

-SAAP also includes a meticulously maintained [Tekton task catalog](https://github.com/stakater-tekton-catalog), featuring a comprehensive collection of pre-built and thoroughly validated CI/CD tasks.
-This catalog supports complete DevSecOps pipelines, ensuring seamless integration, security, and automation across the development lifecycle.

-### Stakater Trusted Application Pipelines

-Stakater's Trusted Application Pipeline mitigates unexpected vulnerabilities, simplifying the secure build and deployment of cloud-native applications to Kubernetes platforms.
-These pipelines wraps the process in a highly secure and manageable workflow, ensuring that developers and operations teams can focus on their jobs without needing deep Kubernetes expertise.

 ## Internal Development Platform (IDP) - Backstage

 SAAP includes a customized [Backstage](https://github.com/backstage/backstage) instance, providing a unified developer portal for managing applications.
 It enhances developer productivity and can be further tailored to meet specific needs.

-## Feature/Pull Request Environments - Tronador

-SAAP includes Stakater Tronador, a powerful tool that deploys applications in dynamic ephemeral environments upon pull requests.
-This ensures seamless testing and validation in isolated environments.
-Once changes are merged, Tronador automatically cleans up, maintaining an efficient and clutter-free workspace.
-This integration significantly enhances the development workflow by providing reliable and automated environment management.

 ## Reloader

 SAAP includes [Stakater Reloader](https://github.com/stakater/Reloader), which automatically restarts applications when configmaps or secrets change.
 This integration streamlines updates, enhances reliability, and minimizes downtime for developers.

-## IMC

-SAAP includes [Stakater IMC (IngressMonitorController)](https://github.com/stakater/IngressMonitorController), automating the setup of external uptime monitors for Kubernetes ingresses.
-It ensures continuous monitoring of application availability and performance with seamless integration into popular monitoring services.

 ## Forecastle

 SAAP includes [Stakater Forecastle](https://github.com/stakater/Forecastle), a powerful tool that simplifies application discovery within Kubernetes clusters.
 This integration provides a unified, user-friendly dashboard, enhancing accessibility and efficiency.

-## Leader Application Helm Chart

-SAAP ships with the [Leader Helm application chart](https://github.com/stakater/application), providing a standardized approach to deploying applications.
-This ensures consistent and efficient deployments across all environments within SAAP.

-## Tilt

-SAAP includes [Tilt](https://tilt.dev/) to streamline the developer experience.
-Tilt enables rapid local development and testing for Kubernetes applications, enhancing productivity and ease of use for developers working on SAAP.

-## SonarQube

-SAAP integrates with SonarQube for robust code quality analysis and security scanning.
-This tool is exclusively for applications deployed on SAAP, ensuring high standards of code integrity and safety.

-## Descheduler

-SAAP includes the Kubernetes Descheduler to optimize workload placement within clusters.
-It periodically evicts and re-schedules pods to improve resource utilization and balance.
-This enhances overall cluster performance and reliability.

-## Renovate

-SAAP comes with Renovate, a tool for automating dependency updates.
-It helps keep applications secure and up-to-date by regularly checking for and applying updates.
-Renovate ensures a seamless and efficient dependency management process.

 ## Cert-Manager

 SAAP comes integrated with Cert-Manager to automate the management and renewal of SSL/TLS certificates.
 It ensures secure communication for your applications by handling certificate issuance and renewal seamlessly.

-## DevSpaces

-SAAP includes DevSpaces to provide developers with cloud-based, ready-to-code environments.
-These workspaces streamline development by offering preconfigured setups, ensuring consistency and reducing setup time.
-DevSpaces enhances productivity by allowing developers to start coding immediately in a fully equipped environment.

 ## ExternalDNS